Real-Time Deployment

 To deploy a real-time model from the UI:

-- In the left navigation bar in the Qwak UI, select Projects.
+- Select Models in the left navigation bar

-- Configure your real-time deployment by selecting the initial number of pods, CPU fraction, and memory.
+- Configure your real-time deployment by selecting the instance type and the initial number of replicas.

 To deploy a model in real-time mode from the CLI, populate the following command template: